alexxx-db/genesis-workbench/Installation.md

  - Installation should be done by a **Workspace Admin**
  - Python 3.11 installed.
 Its recommended to use a conda or venv specific for this application.
  - Identify the workspace where you want to install the application.
  - Identify the cloud where the databricks workspace is deployed.
-Current deployment process supports `aws` and `azure`
+Current deployment process supports `aws`, `azure`, and `gcp`

  - You'll need to have the databricks CLI installed ([docs here](https://docs.databricks.com/aws/en/dev-tools/cli/install)) and authenticate to a workspace.
    - You should have the workspace you want to install to as the **"DEFAULT"** profile.
 Further details on authentication with the databricks CLI is [here](https://docs.databricks.com/aws/en/dev-tools/cli/authentication).